-APRA plans to release a test environment in the first quarter of 2020 to enable entities, Service Providers and RegTechs to become familiar with the solution.
+APRA plans to release a test environment in mid-2020 to enable entities, Service Providers and RegTechs to become familiar with the solution.
 The test environment will allow users to:

 - familiarise themselves with the features and functionalities of the new solution